software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `textColor` - The search field text color.
 - `textHintColor` - The search hint text color.
 (Android only)
 - `headerIconColor` - The search and close icon color shown in the header.
 (Android only)
-- `hintSearchIcon` - Show the search hint icon when search bar is focused.
+- `shouldShowHintSearchIcon` - Show the search hint icon when search bar is focused.
 (Android only)

 Below is a list of properties that can be set with `ScreenStackHeaderConfig` component: